ccwukong/Cachaca/README.md

 - In your own theme directory, you should separate your UI components into **components** and **pages**, where components consists of common React UI components and shadcn components, and pages directory consists of container components of each **Route**, for instance, one of the pre-defined routes **/app/routes/cart.tsx** invokes the **<Cart {...props} />** container component from the **/app/themes/default/pages/storefront/Cart.tsx** file.

 - If you only wanted to customize the UI components for storefront, and use the default components from the **default** theme, you can copy the rest of the directories and files into your own theme directory.

+- Make sure you add all the new translation keys under the **/public/i18n/** directory accordingly.

 ## Deployment